Advice > Product management

 • Do you prefer Waterfall or Agile management?

-For more example questions and information, check out our article on how to answer strategy interview questions.
+For more example questions and information, check out our article on how to answer product strategy interview questions.

 3.4 Technical questions